 - If the company does not have a permanent establishment in France: The foreign employer may designate by agreement a representative resident in France, or fulfill its obligations directly to organizations dedicated to foreign firms.

 - If the company has a permanent establishment in France: The employee recruited will be attached to this establishment, which will be responsible for declaring and paying the contributions under the same conditions as for other employees.

-Registration and declaration of the foreign company: Assignment of a SIRET number
+Registration and declaration of the foreign company employing staff in France: Assignment of a SIRET number

 Drawing up pay slips